`

 What is Moderation Management?

 It is critical to understand that moderation management programs are intended for those who do not have a severe alcohol or substance use disorder.
-Those who suffer from severe addiction may find it difficult to reduce consumption and may have greater success with an individualized alcohol addiction program.
+Those who have a serious substance use disorder may find it difficult to reduce consumption and may have greater success with an individualized alcohol addiction program.

-Learn more about our Manhattan substance use group therapy program by contacting Fifth Avenue Psychiatry.
+Learn more about our group therapy program by contacting Fifth Avenue Psychiatry today.